everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### JavaScript

+[Wasmify][wasmify] is our tool for generating Wasm components from JavaScript code.
+It generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
 If you're following along with the code examples, please run the [JavaScript setup][js-setup] instructions.
-[Wasmify](https://docs.everywhere.computer/everycli/#wasmify) is our tool for generating Wasm components from JavaScript code.
-It generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.

 Our [TypeScript source code][ts-src] subtracts two numbers and logs the operation: